-My name is Ian Milligan and I am an Assistant Professor in the Department of History at the University of Waterloo.
+My name is Ian Milligan and I am an Associate Professor in the Department of History at the University of Waterloo.
 My primary research focus is on how historians can use web archives.
-In 2016, I was awarded the Canadian Society for Digital Humanities Outstanding Early Career Award.
+I teach courses in historical methodology, postwar Canada, and digital history, and supervise graduate students in diverse areas including postwar Canadian history, video games, and childhood studies.
+In 2016, I was awarded the Canadian Society for Digital Humanities Outstanding Early Career Award and in 2019 I received the Arts Excellence in Research award from the University of Waterloo.
 I also hold an Ontario Early Researcher Award.

 If you have any questions or comments, please feel free to contact me via e-mail at firstname.lastname@example.org.